aish-venkat/aish-venkat.github.io/aboutme.md

 ## Geospatial Analyst | Programmer | Cartographer

-I am currently a Master's candidate in [Environmental and Water Resources Engineering](https://www.engineering.tufts.edu/cee) at Tufts University.
-I am starting a PhD in [Agriculture, Food, and Environment](https://www.nutrition.tufts.edu) in 2018.
+I am currently a doctoral student in [Agriculture, Food, and Environment](https://nutrition.tufts.edu/academics/degree-programs/agriculture-food-environment) at the Friedman School of Nutrition Science & Policy at Tufts University.
+Prior to this, I earned my MS in [Environmental Engineering](https://engineering.tufts.edu/cee/) from Tufts University, and a BS in [Biological Systems Engineering](https://www.bse.vt.edu/) from Virginia Tech.

-I have over four years of experience with geospatial methods, spatial statistics, urban planning, interactive mapping, and data visualization.
-I am also a research-oriented cartographer, with a knack for telling engaging spatial stories.
+I have over five years of experience with geospatial methods, spatial statistics, interactive mapping, and data visualization.
+I am a research-oriented cartographer, with a knack for telling engaging visual and spatial stories.

 My areas of expertise include:
-* Demographic analysis with census and survey data at local, national, and international scales
+* Statistical analysis of census and survey data at local, national, and international scales
 * Remote sensing data analysis for agriculture, environmental monitoring, and public health
-* Spatial statistics including species distribution models and point process methods
+* Spatial statistics including clustering, species distribution models, point process methods, and spatial
 * Interactive web mapping
 * Geospatial analysis and modeling for urban planning, environmental engineering, hydrology, and natural resources management
 * Cartography and map design